flamehaven01/Flamehaven-Filesearch/docs/wiki/Configuration.md

 - To persist fallback metadata across restarts, enable the PostgreSQL backend with `POSTGRES_ENABLED=1` and `POSTGRES_DSN`.
   Install dependencies via `pip install flamehaven-filesearch[postgres]`.
+- To enable the PostgreSQL vector backend, set `VECTOR_BACKEND=postgres` and ensure the `pgvector` extension is available on the database server.

 ---